tuxdux/hdown/README.md

 hdown is a downloading tool that uses **wget** to download images from a doujinshi site.
 This tool can also download images from any website that uses a certain pattern to store their images.
 It does not take any arguments since it reads all the required information via the standard input with prompts.
 (Providing a URL is easier that way and it does not get stored in the history.)

 If a site stores their images as : `https://www.some-site.com/images/img001.jpg`, and there are 25 images at the site, all you need to provide the program is the _PATTERN_, _PADDING_ and _PAGES_.
-Some examples of sites that store images in such format would be `hentai2read.com` and `nhentai.net`.
+Some examples of sites that store images in such format would be `hentai2read.com`, `nhentai.net` and `hitomi.la`.

 _PATTERN_ — The url till just where the number starts.
 In the above example, it would be `https://www.some-site.com/images/img`.
 If there is a slash before the number, you **must** include it in the pattern.